Robust Building Damage Detection in Cross-Disaster Settings Using Domain Adaptation: Introduction

 \section{Introduction}

-Human–machine systems (HMS) combine human decision-making with automated tools to aid disaster response and management.
+Human machine systems (HMS) combine human decision-making with automated tools to aid disaster response and management.
 Climate change has increased disaster frequency and intensity, leading to increased demands on these systems\cite{ipcc2012}.
 HMS frameworks assist emergency responders in assessing situations and manage resources during hurricanes, earthquakes, and floods.
+In HMS, the proposed model can serve as a decision-support tool that helps analysts focus on the most severely affected regions while reducing manual screening effort.
 In the past, satellite-based building damage assessment relied on manual comparison of pre- and post-disaster imagery, leading to a significant response time bottleneck \cite{dong2013}.
 Automation is needed to inspect large regions with numerous damage levels, which takes time.
 Although remote sensing imagery is commonly utilized for wildfire detection~\cite{filipponi2019}, land-use analysis~\cite{foody2003}, and disaster management~\cite{schumann2018}, the human role in analyzing this data has not altered significantly.
 Automating structural damage detection speeds up and scales disaster response, allowing human operators to focus on higher-level decision-making and supervision activities in HMS processes.